Schedule & Curriculum

 The program meets on Monday nights, from 6:00-9:00pm.

-Class does not meet the week of Thanksgiving.
+Class does not meet on October the week of Thanksgiving

 In weekly sessions, workshops will provide each writer with detailed critiques of three story drafts for overall growth areas for their stories and writing style.